Company Catalysts

 Growth Opportunities

-Catalyst: ESA LEO‑PNT “Pathfinder A” dedicated Electron launch
+Catalyst: ESA LEO‑PNT “Pathfinder A” mission on Electron (first ESA-dedicated Electron mission)

 Regulatory Events